 I cannot even count the times I have been to the Museum of Ancient Life at Thanksgiving Point.
-We have a pass to Thanksgiving Point, and it is only about 10 minutes away, so we head to the museum if we ever need to get out of the house.
-I have never met a child who doesn’t like to go to the Dinosaur Museum.
-They have lots of different dinosaur displays, and some great hands-on activities for the kids.
+Our boys are dinosaur lovers, but we have never met a child who doesn’t like to go to the Dinosaur Museum.
+This museum has lots of different dinosaur displays, some great hands-on activities for the kids, and gnome hunting, too!

 This museum is full of dinosaur fossils and displays.
 There are always a few fossils in the lobby, so you’ll start your journey before entering the museum.
 The exhibits in this museum are set in order of their timeline on earth.
 The first room shows archaeologists digging for fossils, and sometimes you can watch the paleontologists work on the dinosaur bones in their lab.
 You feel like you are walking through time that way, starting with fish and smaller creatures, building up to dinosaurs, and ending with a wooly mammoth and cave people from the Ice Age.